Frequently Asked Questions

 - Dental shadowing or work experience, knowledge of the field of dentistry, life experiences, and reasons for the applicant's pursuit of a career in dentistry.

-- Credits earned and performance in upper level science courses beyond the minimums set forward on the first page of this document are considered.
+- Credits earned and performance in upper-level science courses beyond the minimums set forward on the first page of this document are considered.

 - Improvement shown by candidates in their undergraduate studies is also considered.
 (Some candidates start slowly with very average grades during early semesters and then show considerable improvement in later semesters.)

-The Admissions Committee uses and follows explicitly the information provided in this publication when evaluating each applicant and making final decisions on individual acceptances and the composition of incoming dental classes.
-Admission decisions are based on this very complete collection of data, letters, and interviews.
+The Admissions Committee uses and follows explicitly the information provided when evaluating each applicant and making final decisions on individual acceptances and the composition of incoming dental classes.
+Admission decisions are based on this very complete collection of application data, letters, and interviews.
 It must be understood that GPA and DAT scores are considered carefully and possibly signify an individual's capacity to handle the very difficult dental school curriculum.